-In 2019, the FDA has notified AED manufacturers who did not submit a PMA application for their AEDs, that they are no longer allowed to market their AED.
-It was also stated that by February 3, 2020, manufacturers of accessories (such as batteries, pad electrodes, adapters and hardware) for FDA-approved AEDs, are required to file a premarket approval application.
-If a PMA is not filed by then, the manufacturer must cease marketing and can no longer support these accessories effective February 3, 2021.
+In 2019, the FDA notified AED manufacturers who did not submit a PMA application for their AEDs, that they are no longer allowed to market their AED.
+It was also stated that by February 3, 2020*, manufacturers of accessories (such as batteries, pad electrodes, adapters and hardware) for FDA-approved AEDs, are required to file a premarket approval application.
+If a PMA is not filed by then, the manufacturer must cease marketing and can no longer support these accessories effective February 2022.
 This deadline also applies to accessories intended for AEDs that are not FDA-approved.

 WHAT SHOULD I DO?

 To ensure your device is approved by the FDA, check for your model on the table below.
 If it is not on the list, contact us today for more information on how we can assist you in transitioning to a premarket approved device and how you can earn up to $625 through our trade-in program.